DAK404/OpenSUSE-Setup-Scripts/README.md

 1. Sayonara + Improved Font GRUB theme: https://www.dropbox.com/s/il0dxjq5u65t0pt/Font.zip?dl=0&e=1
 2. ~~SF Pro TTF + OTF files: https://developer.apple.com/fonts/~~

+NOTE:

-NOTE: For the Sayonara theme, you might need to add your own image as a background, I haven't included mine.
+* For the Sayonara theme, you might need to add your own image as a background, I haven't included mine.
 Theme may not work if the image is missing.
+* You may need to add your own wallpapers in a directory called `custom-wallpapers`.
+The script shall copy over those files to `/usr/share/wallpapers`.
+Helpful if you want the same wallpaper to be available for multiple users.

-Once you download the files, you may need to set the permissions so that double clicking/single clicking it will execute it automatically.
+* Once you download the files, you may need to set the permissions so that double clicking/single clicking it will execute it automatically.
 I have not done this because i want do do it via the command line manually.

 ## Script Priorities